ClaudiWolf2056/WiiUCamera/README.md

 Upon completion, you will get a WiiUCamera.wuhb file ready to use.

 📝 Changelog (v1.2.0)
-- NEW: Effects Panel in Editor!
-Adjust Brightness, Contrast, and Black & White filter with ease.
+- NEW: Fixed overlapping text in Info screens (Webcam/Chroma) and adjusted titles to fit the background better.

 - FIX: Solved the image distortion issue when saving edited photos.
 Now saving is pixel-perfect and corruption-free.

+- NEW: Main Menu Redesign.
+Bigger buttons, cleaner look, and integrated "Welcome" text.

 - FIX: Gallery Layout.
 Photos are now properly spaced and fit perfectly on the screen when viewed.